 The considerable level of oversight and supervision exercised by the central government, as well as the well-developed equalization system of transfers through the local allocation tax (LAT) system, ensures that credit issues at the RLG level are identified and addressed early.
 We also assess that there is a very high likelihood that the Japanese government would step in to provide immediate assistance.
-Yokohama's rating also reflects its prudent management practices; our expectations that its operating margin will recover; its economy, which is weaker than the national average; and its high debt burden because of its infrastructure development responsibility.
+Yokohama's rating also balances prudent management practices and our expectations that fiscal performance will remain sound against an economy that is weaker than the national average and a high debt burden due to its infrastructure development responsibility.